Horseweed in Canberra, ACT

 Photosynthetic Pathway: C3 Weed.
 C3 plants like Horseweed grow best between 15°C and 30°C. Above 30°C, photosynthesis and growth decline due to a lack of CO2.

-Flower: Flowers are white to yellowish, and the flower head is cylindrical to bell shaped, and 5 to 6 mm long.
+Flower: The flowers are white to yellow.
+The flower head is cylindrical to bell shaped, and 5 to 6 mm long.

 Height: Fleabane is 1 to 2 m tall.